 “Shh...”
 I whispered and put one finger on my mouth.
 He look surprised, but nodded his head.
 I show him a sign to turn over his homework at me.
 He did as he’s told with a confusion.
 I type something on my phone and showed it to him.

 I’m going to help you finished your homework.
 I type.
 He nodded his head again.

 Fifteen minutes passed by and the boy nearly finishes half of his homework.
-My back is hurting from sitting on the cold floor but I didn’t say a word.
+My back is hurting all the time from sitting on the cold floor.
 Honestly, it’s a bit challenging trying to teach someone when you can’t use your own voice, but in the end – it all worked out.

 You almost got it.
 I’m going to the leave the infirmary now.
 See you later.
 I typed again afterwards.
 He nodded his head enthusiastically.
-A part of me is still puzzled by my charitable acts today, while another is just utterly confused.
+A part of me is still puzzled by my acts today.
 It started with Reina.
 Ever since I moved here, I have never been that confrontational.
-The same goes with that boy from my class and Mr. Matsumoto.
-I tried so hard not to get into any of my classmates business.
+Then there is that boy with unfinished homework.
+Why do I feel charitable to help him out today when he's not even my friend?
+All this time, I had tried so hard not to get into any of my classmates business.

 Something doesn't feel right today.
 What is wrong with me?

-I went to the infirmary and tell the nurse that I’m not feeling very well.
+I went to the infirmary and tell the nurse what I told Mr. Matsumoto earlier.
 She checked my temperature and it come out as normal.
-Of course, since I wasn’t actually sick.
-I finally come up with an excuse that I’m too tired just wanted to catch some sleep.
+Of course it did since I wasn’t actually sick.
+I finally come up with an excuse that I’m too tired just need to catch some sleep.
 She relented at first, but finally let me me sleep on the infirmary bed with a condition that I won’t be causing her any problem.
-I take this opportunity to rest my eyes for a bit until Mr. Matsumoto class is over.
+I take this opportunity to rest my eyes until Mr. Matsumoto class is over.

 -End of Chapter 1-